atlemann/atlemann.github.io/_drafts/publish-fake-git-tag.md

 #endif
 ```

 This will import the dependencies in the `Build` group in our `paket.dependencies` file and enable intellisense.
-Now we can just open the dependencies we need:
+Now we can just open the dependencies we need (after running `fake build` once to download them):

 ```fsharp
 open Fake.Core